Güyük Khan: Enthronement (1246)

-Güyük's enthronement on 24 August 1246, near the Mongol capital at Karakorum, was attended by a large number of foreign ambassadors: the Franciscan friar and envoy of Pope Innocent IV, John of Plano Carpini and Benedict of Poland; Grand Duke Yaroslav II of Vladimir; the incumbents for the throne of Georgia, David VI and David VII; the brother of the king of Armenia and historian, Sempad the Constable; the future Seljuk Sultan of Rum, Kilij Arslan IV; and ambassadors of the Abbasid Caliph Al-Musta'sim and Ala ud din Masud of the Delhi Sultanate.
+Güyük's enthronement on 24 August 1246, near the Mongol capital at Karakorum, was attended by a large number of foreign ambassadors: the Franciscan friar and envoy of Pope Innocent IV, Giovanni da Pian del Carpine and Benedict of Poland; Grand Duke Yaroslav II of Vladimir; the incumbents for the throne of Georgia, David Narin and David Ulu; the brother of the king of Armenia and historian, Sempad the Constable; the future Seljuk Sultan of Rum, Kilij Arslan IV; and ambassadors of the Abbasid Caliph Al-Musta'sim and Ala ud din Masud of the Delhi Sultanate.
 According to John of Plano Carpini, Güyük's formal election in a great kurultai, or diet of the tribes, took place while his company was at a camp called Sira Orda, or "Yellow Pavilion," along with 3,000 to 4,000 visitors from all parts of Asia and eastern Europe, bearing homage, tribute, and presents.
 They afterwards witnessed the formal enthronement at another camp in the vicinity called the "Golden Ordu," after which they were presented to the emperor.
 Mosul submitted to him, sending envoys to that assembly.
+According to the 13th century historian Juvayni:

-When the papal envoy John of Plano Carpini protested Mongol attacks on the Catholic kingdoms of Europe, Güyük stated that these people had slain Mongol envoys in the time of Genghis Khan and Ogedei Khan.
+When the papal envoy Giovanni da Pian del Carpine protested Mongol attacks on the Catholic kingdoms of Europe, Güyük stated that these people had slain Mongol envoys in the time of Genghis Khan and Ogedei Khan.
 He also claimed that "from the rising of the sun to its setting, all the lands have been made subject to the Great Khan", proclaiming an explicit ideology of world conquest.
 The Khagan wrote a letter to Pope Innocent IV on the relations between the Church and the Mongols.
 "You must say with a sincere heart: 'We will be your subjects; we will give you our strength'.
 You must in person come with your kings, all together, without exception, to render us service and pay us homage.
 Only then will we acknowledge your submission.
 And if you do not follow the order of God, and go against our orders, we will know you as our enemy."

 By this time, the relationship between Güyük and Toregene had deteriorated significantly, despite Toregene's role in Güyük's accession.
 Against Toregene's wishes, Güyük had Toregene's favorite, Fatima, arrested, tortured and executed for bewitching his brother Koden (Khuden), and Abd-ur-Rahman was also beheaded for corruption.
 Of the provincial officials appointed under Toregene, only the Oirat official Arghun Aqa remained.
 Toregene herself died later, possibly at Güyük's orders.
 Güyük had Temüge's case investigated by Orda Khan and Möngke, and they had him executed.
 Güyük replaced the child khan Qara Hülëgü of the Chagatai Khanate with his favorite cousin Yesü Möngke to secure his position.
 He also restored his father's officials, Mahmud Yalavach, Masud Beg and Chinqai to positions in the provinces.